La Grange Park Dethatching Lawn Services

 La Grange Park’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-La Grange Park enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
-The village’s yard waste collection program requires residents to use biodegradable paper bags or rigid containers (no plastic bags allowed) for dethatched material.
-On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
-These practices support La Grange Park’s waste reduction and sustainability goals.
-For more information on composting guidelines and local disposal requirements, contact:
+La Grange Park enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
+The municipal yard waste program requires all materials to be placed in biodegradable paper bags or rigid containers, with no plastic bags allowed.
+Residents may also utilize the yard waste drop-off site, following posted hours and permit requirements.
+On-site composting of thatch is permitted, provided compost piles are set back 5-10 feet from property lines and are properly managed (mixing thatch with leaves, maintaining moisture and aeration).
+These practices support La Grange Park’s sustainability initiatives and waste reduction goals.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 La Grange Park Department of Public Works